klaytn/kips/KIPs/kip-82.md

         spec.Rewards[reward_addr] += reward_amount
     return spec

-# Returns (fee, burnt_fee)
+# Returns (total_fee, reward_fee, burnt_fee)
 def calc_fee_resource(header, config):
-    # If not DeferredTxFee, fees are already added to the proposer during TX execution,
+    # If not DeferredTxFee, fees are already added to the proposer during TX execution.
-    # therefore no fees to distribute here at the end of block processing.
+    # Therefore, there are no fees to distribute here at the end of block processing.
     if not config.DeferredTxFee:
         return (0, 0)

-    # Start with total block gas fee
+    # Start with the total block gas fee
     if header.Number >= MAGMA_BLOCK_NUMBER:
-        fee = header.GasUsed * header.BaseFee
+        total = header.GasUsed * header.BaseFee
     else:
-        fee = header.GasUsed * config.UnitPrice
+        total = header.GasUsed * config.UnitPrice
+    reward = total
     burnt = 0

     # Since Magma, burn half of gas
     if header.number >= MAGMA_BLOCK_NUMBER:
         half_fee = fee / 2
-        fee -= half_fee
+        reward -= half_fee
         burnt += half_fee

     # If KIP-82 is enabled, burn fees up to BasicReward